 The Student Services Department manages the services for Special Education and other areas related to student special needs.

-In order to qualify for special education a student must be identified by a multidisciplinary evaluation team as having a disability.
+To qualify for special education, a student must be identified by a multidisciplinary evaluation team as having a disability.
 In addition, the evaluation team must determine that the child is in need of special education.
 Learn more about these Disability Classifications.

 Visit our Developmental Preschool page for more information.